When you’ve worked hard to create a culture-first onboarding experience, you’ll want to know if it provides the experience you want for new hires.

 - “I am feeling productive”

-If I see a pattern among responses to these questions, I get the benefit of being able to intervene early on and enable the mentor to work with the new hire to improve their experience and address any gaps.
-Having these early intervention points has the potential to positively impact someone’s ramp-up time and engagement, as well as prevent you from losing someone you’ve worked so hard to hire.
+Suppose I see a pattern among responses to these questions.
+In that case, I can intervene early on and enable the mentor to work with the new hire to improve their experience and address gaps.
+Having these early intervention points can positively impact someone’s ramp-up time and engagement and prevent you from losing someone you’ve worked so hard to hire.

 3. Communicate with leadership

 At Culture Amp, our executive team reviews onboarding data at regular meetings.
-Specific data points are also used when discussing other topics like talent acquisition and hiring.
-For example, Eryn Marshall, Director of Talent Acquisition, recently used comments from onboarding surveys along with data from our applicant tracking system to highlight the importance of the candidate experience during recruiting.
+Specific data points are also used when discussing talent acquisition and hiring.
+For example, Eryn Marshall, Director of Talent Acquisition, recently used comments from onboarding surveys and data from our applicant tracking system to highlight the importance of the candidate experience during recruiting.